jkhurdan/A11yTraining/WebContent/Headings.md

 # Headings
-Headingsare imporant, as it creates a structure that allows screen readers to navigate your site.
+Headings are important, as it creates a structure that allows screen readers to navigate your site.
 It also improves the usability of your site, making it easy for viewers to find the information they need.

 ## Appropriate Use
 ### Code Example